Iowa Gambling Laws

 A good alternative to sports betting, fantasy sports, and online gambling is horse betting, greyhounds, and land-based casinos.

-In 44 states, fantasy sports is an alternative to sports betting and online gambling.
-However, this is not the case in Iowa as fantasy gaming is currently prohibited.
+In 45 states, fantasy sports is an alternative to sports betting and online gambling.
+Iowa is one of them, allowing potential betters to draft a team and compete in fantasy sports leagues.

 Online Poker in Iowa